Mc-Zen/quill/src/quill.typ

 /// Create a quantum circuit diagram.
-Content items may be
+Children may be
-/// - Gates created by one of the many gate commands (@@gate,
+/// - gates created by one of the many gate commands (@@gate,
-///   @@mqgate, @@meter, ...)
+///   @@mqgate, @@meter, ...),
-/// - `[\ ]` for creating a new wire/row
+/// - `[\ ]` for creating a new wire/row,
-/// - Commands like @@setwire or @@gategroup
+/// - commands like @@setwire, @@slice or @@gategroup,
-/// - Integers for creating cells filled with the current wire setting
+/// - integers for creating cells filled with the current wire setting,
-/// - Lengths for creating space between rows or columns
+/// - lengths for creating space between rows or columns,
-/// - Plain content or strings to be placed on the wire
+/// - plain content or strings to be placed on the wire, and
-/// - @@lstick, @@midstick or @@rstick for placement next to the wire
+/// - @@lstick, @@midstick or @@rstick for placement next to the wire.
+///
 ///
 /// - wire (stroke): Style for drawing the circuit wires.
 This can take anything
 ///            that is valid for the stroke of the builtin `line()` function.